awsdocs/amazon-rds-user-guide/doc_source/CHAP_SettingUp.md

 ## Provide access to your DB instance in your VPC by creating a security group<a name="CHAP_SettingUp.SecurityGroup"></a>

 VPC security groups provide access to DB instances in a VPC\.
-They act as a firewall for the associated DB instance, controlling both inbound and outbound traffic at the instance level\.
+They act as a firewall for the associated DB instance, controlling both inbound and outbound traffic at the DB instance level\.
 DB instances are created by default with a firewall and a default security group that protect the DB instance\.

-Before you can connect to your DB instance, you must add rules to security group that enable you to connect\.
+Before you can connect to your DB instance, you must add rules to a security group that enable you to connect\.
 Use your network and configuration information to create rules to allow access to your DB instance\.

-**Note**
-If your legacy DB instance was created before March 2013 and isn't in a VPC, it might not have associated security groups\.
-If your DB instance was created after this date, it might be inside a default VPC\.

 For example, suppose that you have an application that accesses a database on your DB instance in a VPC\.
 In this case, you must add a custom TCP rule that specifies the port range and IP addresses that your application uses to access the database\.
 If you have an application on an Amazon EC2 instance, you can use the security group that you set up for the Amazon EC2 instance\.

+For information about common scenarios for accessing a DB instance, see [Scenarios for accessing a DB instance in a VPC](USER_VPC.Scenarios.md)\.

 **To create a VPC security group**

 1. Sign in to the AWS Management Console and open the Amazon VPC console at [https://console\.aws\.amazon\.com/vpc](https://console.aws.amazon.com/vpc)\.
+**Note**
+Make sure you are in the VPC console, not the RDS console\.

 1. In the top right corner of the AWS Management Console, choose the AWS Region where you want to create your VPC security group and DB instance\.
 In the list of Amazon VPC resources for that AWS Region, you should see at least one VPC and several subnets\.
 If you don't, you don't have a default VPC in that AWS Region\.

 1. In the navigation pane, choose **Security Groups**\.

-1. Choose **Create Security Group**\.
+1. Choose **Create security group**\.

-1. In the **Create Security Group** window, type **Name tag**, **Group name**, and **Description** values for your security group\.
+   The **Create security group** page appears\.

+1. In **Basic details**, enter the **Security group name** and **Description**\.
 For **VPC**, choose the VPC that you want to create your DB instance in\.
-Choose **Yes, Create**\.

-1. The VPC security group that you created should still be selected\.
-If not, locate it in the list, and choose it\.
-The details pane at the bottom of the console window displays the details for the security group, and tabs for working with inbound and outbound rules\.
-Choose the **Inbound Rules** tab\.

-1. On the **Inbound Rules** tab, choose **Edit**\.
+1. In **Inbound rules**, choose **Add rule**\.

-   1. For **Type**, choose **Custom TCP Rule**\.
+   1. For **Type**, choose **Custom TCP**\.

-   1. For **Port Range**, type the port value to use for your DB instance\.
+   1. For **Port range**, enter the port value to use for your DB instance\.

-   1. For **Source**, choose a security group name or type the IP address range \(CIDR value\) from where you access the instance\.
+   1. For **Source**, choose a security group name or type the IP address range \(CIDR value\) from where you access the DB instance\.
 If you choose **My IP**, this allows access to the DB instance from the IP address detected in your browser\.

-1. Choose **Add another rule** if you need to add more IP addresses or different port ranges\.
+1. If you need to add more IP addresses or different port ranges, choose **Add rule** and enter the information for the rule\.

-1. \(Optional\) Use the **Outbound Rules** tab to add rules for outbound traffic\.
+1. \(Optional\) In **Outbound rules**, add rules for outbound traffic\.
 By default, all outbound traffic is allowed\.

+1. Choose **Create security group**\.

 You can use the VPC security group that you just created as the security group for your DB instance when you create it\.
-If your DB instance isn't going to be in a VPC, see [Working with DB security groups \(EC2\-Classic platform\)](USER_WorkingWithSecurityGroups.md) to create a DB security group to use when you create your DB instance\.

 **Note**
 If you use a default VPC, a default subnet group spanning all of the VPC's subnets is created for you\.
 When you create a DB instance, you can select the default VPC and use **default** for **DB Subnet Group**\.

-Once you have completed the setup requirements, you can launch a DB instance using your requirements and security group\.
-For information on creating a DB instance, see the relevant documentation in the following table\.
+Once you have completed the setup requirements, you can create a DB instance using your requirements and security group by following the instructions in [Creating an Amazon RDS DB instance](USER_CreateDBInstance.md)\.
+For information about getting started by creating a DB instance that uses a specific DB engine, see the relevant documentation in the following table\.

 ****